Brown recluse spider bites in children and adults

 Before I dive into the topic:

-This spider, brown recluse, can be found in the southern part of North America – south of southeastern Nebraska, Southern Iowa, Illinois, Indiana Southwestern Ohio, central Texas, western Georgia and northern Kentucky.
-Other species of that spider can be found in the Mediterranean region but also distributed worldwide including in western Asia, parts of Europe, north Africa, Japan, Australia, the Pacific Islands and North America.
+The brown recluse spider can be found in the southern part of North America—south of southeastern Nebraska, southern Iowa, Illinois, Indiana, southwestern Ohio, central Texas, western Georgia, and northern Kentucky.
+Other species of this spider can be found in the Mediterranean region but are also distributed worldwide, including in Western Asia, parts of Europe, North Africa, Japan, Australia, the Pacific Islands, and North America.

-I have a different post about all the other bites that can be caused by annoying insects where I cover different bites and their complications.
+I have a separate post about all the other bites caused by annoying insects, where I cover different types of bites and their complications.
 You can find it in the link here.
-I suggest you read it as the approach to insect bites and spider bites is quite similar.
+I suggest you read it, as the approach to insect bites and spider bites is quite similar.

 Shall we get started?